gsaikumar-123/Stock_Analyzer/README.md

 * 🧠 Upgrade sentiment scoring using transformer-based models like BERT or RoBERTa
 * 🌐 Deploy on public cloud (e.g., Streamlit Cloud, Heroku, or AWS)
 * 💹 Add historical price and volume visualizations with Plotly

----

-## ❓ FAQ

-**Q1.
-What happens if no comment is entered?**
-A: The model uses the historical sentiment score from the `final_data.csv` file to maintain input completeness.

-**Q2.
-Why is the model restricted to dates before 2021?**
-A: The trained dataset and sentiment data are bounded between 2020 and 2021 to ensure stability and avoid data drift.

-**Q3.
-Can I input multiple comments?**
-A: Yes!
-Each comment will be scored, and their average sentiment is used in the prediction.

-**Q4.
-What does the sentiment score represent?**
-A: It is a polarity score between -1 (extremely negative) and +1 (extremely positive).

----